 Banish red, puffy, and dry skin with potent floral extracts

-These days, skin care is coming up roses, and daffodils, cornflowers, and echinacea.
+These days, skin care is coming up roses, and daffodils, cornflowers and echinacea.

-It’s so good, that those with sensitive skin use it to minimize the dryness and scaliness caused by age-erasing retinoids.
+Use it to minimize the dryness and scaliness caused by age-erasing retinoids.

 Planning a day in the sun?

 Wear a feverfew-infused lotion, which helped prevent sunburn-induced redness in a study.

 Echinacea was used by native Americans and early settlers.

 To treat skin infections, wounds, and stings.

 One study of 4,500 people with inflammatory skin conditions (including psoriasis).